gitQiang/ML/README.md

 # ML
-this repository is trying to start new machine learning process for myself
+This repository is trying to start new machine learning process for myself

 ## pyMetrics